wuxnz/react-native-intercepting-webview/README.md

 iOS notes

-- The iOS view manager files are present in `ios/InterceptWebViewManager.*`.
-If you need manual steps, open the Xcode workspace and ensure the module is included in your app target and run `pod install` in the `ios` directory.
+- This package does not include an iOS native implementation.
+The native interception features (native events, buffer module) are Android-only.
+On non-Android platforms the JS wrapper will fall back to the underlying `react-native-webview` without the native interception features.

 Testing & Debugging